PrimordialCode/Mammoth.Extensions.DependencyInjection/README.md

 - `GetAllServices`: resolves all keyed and non-keyed services of a given service type.
 - `IsServiceRegistered`: checks whether the specified service type is registered in the service provider (keyed or non-keyed).
+- `IsKeyedServiceRegistered`: checks whether the specified service type is registered as keyed in the service provider.
-- `IsTransientServiceRegistered`: checks whether the specified service type is registered as transient in the service provider (there are two versions to check for keyed and non keyed registrations).
+- `IsTransientServiceRegistered`: checks whether the specified service type is registered as transient in the service provider (non keyed services).
-- `IsScopedServiceRegistered`: checks whether the specified service type is registered as scoped in the service provider (there are two versions to check for keyed and non keyed registrations).
+- `IsScopedServiceRegistered`: checks whether the specified service type is registered as scoped in the service provider (non keyed services).
-- `IsSingletonServiceRegistered`: checks whether the specified service type is registered as singleton in the service provider (there are two versions to check for keyed and non keyed registrations).
+- `IsSingletonServiceRegistered`: checks whether the specified service type is registered as singleton in the service provider (non keyed services).
+- `IsKeyedTransientServiceRegistered`: checks whether the specified service type is registered as transient in the service provider (keyed services).
+- `IsKeyedScopedServiceRegistered`: checks whether the specified service type is registered as scoped in the service provider (keyed services).
+- `IsKeyedSingletonServiceRegistered`: checks whether the specified service type is registered as singleton in the service provider (keyed services).

 #### Inspectors